FAQ BFH diagonal

 Who can I apply to for compensation for disadvantages and how?

 Compensation for disadvantages can also be granted for BFH diagonal modules.
-Please inform the person responsible for the module if a generally applicable regulation already exists or apply for a new disadvantage compensation from the person responsible in your department (contacts can be found here).
+Please inform the person responsible for the module if a generally applicable regulation already exists or apply for a new disadvantage compensation from the person responsible in your department.

 Can I improve an insufficient competency assessment?